What You Need to Know

 To begin a hand of Mississippi Stud, each player must place a mandatory ante wager, which must equal or exceed the posted table minimum.

 Going forward throughout the remainder of this section, we’ll rely on a running example hand to help illustrate key gameplay concepts from the player’s perspective.
-So we’ll start out with a typical wager of $5 on the ante bet.
-This may seem small, but as you’ll soon discover, the wagering in Mississippi Stud can soon escalate to much larger levels.
+So we’ll start with a typical wager of $5 on the ante bet.
+This bet may seem small, but as you’ll soon discover, the wagering in Mississippi Stud can quickly escalate to much larger levels.

 Dealer Distributes the Cards